Kyrylo-Bakumenko/CT_Scan_Detection/README.md

 3. Familiarity

-I have [previously](https://github.com/Kyrylo-Bakumenko/Emotion-Recognition#emotion-recognition)applied pre-trained ResNet152 models for emotion classification of facial expressions.
+I have [previously](https://github.com/Kyrylo-Bakumenko/Emotion-Recognition#emotion-recognition) applied pre-trained ResNet152 models for emotion classification of facial expressions.
 To expand my understanding of this architecture I wrote an application-specific implementation from scratch for this project.

 ## My Approach